 A Brand Ambassador is an enthusiastic person who agrees to participate in a structured, ongoing program to recommend your company, brand, products, or services to others.
 Ambassadors may be:

-In most cases, Ambassadors receive perks like free or discounted products or services in exchange for their time and effort.
+In most cases, Ambassadors receive perks like free or discounted products, gift cards, or brand swag.
 Some Ambassadors receive pay, although I don't recommend this approach.
 (More on this below.)

 Ambassadors are “Power Advocates”

 I like to think of Ambassadors as “Power Advocates.”
 These are Advocates who formally agree to help build your brand and business.
 (Of course, like any healthy relationship, this isn’t a one-way street.
 You need to love on your Ambassadors.
 More on this later.)

 Increase awareness of your company, brand, product, or service at a fraction of the cost of paid media